matrix-org/synapse/docs/workers.md

 This work cannot be load-balanced; please ensure the main process is restarted after setting this option in the shared configuration!

+User directory updates allow REST endpoints matching the following regular expressions to work:

+    ^/_matrix/client/(r0|v3|unstable)/user_directory/search$

+The above endpoints can be routed to any worker, though you may choose to route it to the chosen user directory worker.

 This style of configuration supersedes the legacy `synapse.app.user_dir` worker application type.